The legal betting landscape in USA with Mike Murphy

 Welcome to our affiliate interview series.
-If you want to be featured in our blog then fill out this form
+If you want to be featured in our blog then fill out this form.
+You can follow our sports betting affiliate programs page for the best programs to work with.

 Tell us about your BettingUSA.com site and aside from the obvious betting content, what else do you cover on the site?